-Further, it is important to consider that growth opportunities for the US and EU in cross-border trade in ICT-enabled services are threatened by the potential for restrictions on cross-border data flows.
+Furthermore, it is important to consider that growth opportunities for the EU and US in cross-border trade in ICT-enabled services are threatened by the potential for restrictions on cross-border data flows.
 Many countries are considering restrictions on the location of storage and processing for various types of data, however existing trade agreements do not address these issues.
-For example, exceptions in the WTO GATS give countries the right to regulate for national security, privacy, compliance with regulations, protection of public safety, and prevention of fraudulent practices and to ensure the integrity of the financial system, among other reasons.
+For example, exceptions in the World Trade Organisation General Agreement on Trade in Services (WTO GATS) gives countries the right to regulate for national security, privacy, compliance with regulations, protection of public safety, and prevention of fraudulent practices, and to ensure the integrity of the financial system, among other reasons.
 Any of these rights could be used as an excuse to block data flows, effectively creating barriers to services trade.

-It is in the interest of both the US and EU to modernise their approach to services trade agreements to address these cross-border data issues.
+It is in the interest of both the EU and US to modernise their approaches to services trade agreements to address these cross-border data issues.
 These issues should be incorporated in all future services trade negotiations, whether at the bilateral, pluri-lateral or multi-lateral level.
-Given their strengths as exporters of ICT-enabled services, the US and EU should cooperate to establish a new agreement that can set the standard and serve as a model for the rest of the world.
-This initiative could build on work completed in 2011 on the EU-US Trade Principles for ICT Services, the OECD Internet Policy Principles and on the two parties' ongoing work on e-commerce and services trade in their respective bilateral and regional free trade agreements.
+Given their strengths as exporters of ICT-enabled services, the EU and US should cooperate to establish a new agreement that can set the standard and serve as a model for the rest of the world.
+This initiative could build on work completed in 2011 on the EU-US Trade Principles for ICT Services, the Organisation for Economic Co-operation and Development Internet Policy Principles and on the two parties' ongoing work on e-commerce and services trade in their respective bilateral and regional free trade agreements.
 This issue is especially timely following the European Commission's recently released revision of the EU Data Protection Regulation, which may have a significant impact on transatlantic data flows and the businesses that rely on them, such as cloud computing, business services, financial services, and the entertainment industry.
-The US and EU are well positioned to lead the world in the development of a 21st century services and cross-border data transfer agreement.
+The EU and US are well positioned to lead the world in the development of a 21st century services and cross-border data transfer agreement.